echeran/smile-of-murugan/webbook/chapter18.md

 heritage, who bridged as it were the very ancient and the very new.
-Apart from his enormous work in the field of ancient classics he wrote what can be probably called the foremost of Tamil biographies (about his teacher, Mīnāțcicuntaram Pillai) and his own excellent autobiography[^saminathaiyar-autobiography] as well as some sketches and reminiscences,[^saminathaiyar-reminiscences] all very engaging reading.
+Apart from his enormous work in the field of ancient classics he wrote what can be probably called the foremost of Tamil biographies (about his teacher, Mīnāṭcicuntaram Pillai) and his own excellent autobiography[^saminathaiyar-autobiography] as well as some sketches and reminiscences,[^saminathaiyar-reminiscences] all very engaging reading.